 Set forth below are the expenses expected to be incurred in connection with the issuance and distribution of the securities registered hereby.
-With the exception of the Securities and Exchange Commission registration fee and the New York Stock Exchange listing fee, the amounts set forth below are estimates.
+With the exception of the Securities and Exchange Commission registration fee, the FINRA filing fee and the New York Stock Exchange listing fee, the amounts set forth below are estimates.